COMP2160-Game-Development/Prac-09/README.md

 Don't worry if some of your results are a bit weird - this is about stepping outside of your comfort zone and experimenting.
 This is where you become a true game developer!

 Create four versions of the Bumper script.
-Rename their file and class names to reflect what mode you are implementinh (Note: you could also achieve this with one or two copies and necessary enumerators/flags.
+Rename their file and class names to reflect what mode you are implementing (Note: you could also achieve this with one or two copies and necessary enumerators/flags.
 It's up to you!):

 * <b>Impulse:</b> When the player clicks the mouse, add an impulse to move the paddle towards the mouse position using rigidbody.AddForce() with [ForceMode.Impulse](https://docs.unity3d.com/ScriptReference/ForceMode.Impulse.html).

 * <b>MovePosition:</b> Move the bumper upwards using [rigidbody.MovePosition()](https://docs.unity3d.com/ScriptReference/Rigidbody.MovePosition.html).
-Note: this will "teleport" the bumper unless used very careful.
-Turn on "Interpolate" for the Rigidbody to help with this.
+Note that for this approach, the bumper will continue to move upwards as this is a movement, not a force - you'll need to turn off the "bump" bool (such as through a method for the button being released, or by setting a max height).

 * <b>Velocity:</b> Move the paddle towards the mouse position at a fixed velocity using [rigidbody.velocity](https://docs.unity3d.com/ScriptReference/Rigidbody-velocity.html).
+Note that for this approach, the bumper will continue to move upwards as this is a consistantly applied velocity - you'll need to turn off the "bump" bool (such as through a method for the button being released, or by setting a max height).

 Create and line-up each of these implementations next to each other, changing the labels as you go.
 Run your game and observe the difference between them.
 Tweak some of the values.